jahny4/bms-samples-ios-bluelist/README.md

 # IBM MobileFirst Platform for iOS Bluelist Sample App
-The Bluelist sample contains Objective-C and Swift projects that you can use to learn about the Beta.
-The sample uses the Cloudant NoSQL DB, Advanced Mobile Access, and Push-iOS8 Beta services.
+The Bluelist sample contains Objective-C and Swift projects.
+The sample uses the Cloudant NoSQL DB, Mobile Client Access, and IBM Push Notifications services.
 ### Downloading the samples
 Clone the samples from IBM DevOps Services with the following command: